Home insurance: Covered perils

 Special "all risk" – special-form coverage is the most inclusive of the three options.
-The difference with "special form" policies is that they provide coverage to all losses unless specifically excluded.
+The difference with "special form" policies is that they cover all losses unless specifically excluded.
 Unlike the prior forms, all unlisted perils are covered perils.
-However, if something happens to your home, and the event is on the exclusions list, the policy will not provide coverage.
+However, if something happens to the home, and the event is on the exclusions list, the policy will not provide coverage.